samkaff/WormyTheWorm/README.md

 ___

 ## Summary:
-> A Python worm that scans & infects a given subnet.
+> A Python worm that scans & infects a given subnet while replicating itself.
 > Below is a breakdown of the code, including screenshots & descriptions of the processes used.

 ## Table of Contents